iron-meteor/iron-router/Guide.md

 This means you can attach any connect middleware you like on the server side using `Router.onBeforeAction()`.
 For convience, IR makes express' [body-parser](https://github.com/expressjs/body-parser) available at `Iron.Router.bodyParser`.

+The Router attaches the JSON body parser automatically.

 ## Route Controllers
 An `Iron.RouteController` object is created when the Router handles a url